kuderr/deepwiki/examples/tutorial.md

 1. ✅ Generate basic documentation for any project
 2. ✅ Customize output format and content
-3. ✅ Integrate DeepWiki CLI into your development workflow
+3. ✅ Integrate DeepWiki into your development workflow
 4. ✅ Troubleshoot common issues
 5. ✅ Optimize for performance and cost